RGBeter/Neptune/README.md

 It is assumed that most parts will be obtained from donor Mega Drive/Genesis and 32X units.
 The project was initially based on a VA1 PAL Mega Drive 2 and VA1 PAL 32X.
 [Other Mega Drive/Genesis][Revisions] revisions may be usable if these also use a 315-5660 or compatible ASIC.
+Be aware that the 315-5660-10 variant found on some Japanese revisions are known not to support 50 Hz operation which will render the integrated switchless region mod superfluous.
 All 32X revisions should be usable but this has not yet been confirmed.
 Note the differences in parts between MD and 32X revisions/regions as documented in the schematics.
 It is probably not feasible to list the differences between all possible revisions but should you work out a solution for a particular donor board, please let us know so we can include it in this documentation.

 Parts marked "PAL" on the board are supposedly only used on PAL Mega Drives.
 Parts marked "VA0" and "VA1" are for those revisions of 32X only.
 However, should your donor hardware have any of these parts it would seem wise to transfer them to the new board regardless of the original region/revision.

-For later 32X VA0 main boards, pay particular attention to `D699`.
+For 32X main boards with the SCA chip, pay particular attention to `D699`.
 If your donor 32X has a THT diode for `/VRES` on the main board you will need to install this or an SMD equivalent at this location.
 The footprint is however bridged, as on other revisions there is no diode and this is simply a direct connection.
 If installing the diode you will therefore need to cut the trace between the pads.
 The accompanying capacitor may be installed at location `C695`.

 All SMD passives on the board have 0805 or larger footprints for easier soldering.
 Inductor footprints are 1210 but you can of course use narrower such as 1206.